 There are two major mobile phone companies in the country, Airtel Malawi and TNM.
 These are also the main providers of mobile internet.
 Those familiar with the political economy of the local media will understand the media blackout on the mobile rates story.
 Like the rest of the world, Malawi’s newspaper industry depends on advertising revenue and mobile phone companies have become indispensable source of that revenue.
 The media industry cannot afford to get on the wrong side of these mobile phone corporations.

-For a long time, the Malawian government and NGOs were the largest advertisers but mobile phone companies have now taken over because they are very consistent advertisers and they buy prime space in bulk —daily space for a whole year in some cases.
+For a long time, the Malawian government and NGOs were the largest advertisers in local newspapers but mobile phone companies have now taken over because they are very consistent advertisers and they buy prime space in bulk —daily space for a whole year in some cases.
 There is fierce competition between the duopoly of Airtel Malawi and TNM and this drives the need for endless media advertising between the two.

 An insider working with Airtel says: “all mobile phones companies buy strip ads [advertising banners on the bottom of front and back page] for the whole year.”